lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Maybe separate air-gapped mobile device

-# A revised thrifty-protocol for resource limited areas:
+# A revised thrifty-protocol for resource limited areas: (section under construction)

-# Proposed Steps for Secure Online Voting
+## Proposed Steps for Secure Online Voting (section under construction)

 Rule 1: If there is a problem it must be solved in-person by the voter with proof of identification, in the same way that the person would register to vote and/or cast their vote.